 Jesus has given us His joy to experience and live a life that is blessed.
-But we need to choose that joy daily.
-The problem is a lot of things can come between us and our goal which is to be joyful always in God.
+But we need to choose joy daily.
+The problem is a lot of things can come between us and our goal to be joyful.
 Identifying what’s stopping us from choosing joy will help us overcome the challenges we’re facing and lead us to intentionally become full of joy daily.

 Why is choosing joy important?

 While the world aims for happiness, as believers God rather tells us to choose joy and rejoice always in Him.
 But why is choosing to be joyful so important?